-5 Essential Hurricane Tips
+5 Essential Hurricane Tips for Hurricane Season 2019

 1. ENTER EACH HURRICANE SEASON PREPARED.
 Every June through November, recheck your supply of boards, tools, batteries, nonperishable foods, and the other equipment you will need if a hurricane strikes your town.